-In honor of Todd’s birthday, I’m sharing a recipe for Coconut Meringue Pie.
+In honor of Todd’s birthday, I’m sharing a new coconut pie recipe.
 Will this one replace our all-time favorite Coconut Cream Pie?
 I’ll have to get back to you on that, but for now I can tell you that this one is very good and different in that it has a higher ratio of half & half to eggs and a topping of coconut-sprinkled meringue which has a macaroon like quality.

 This coconut meringue pie was also really easy to throw together because the filling was mixed in the saucepan and the egg yolks didn’t require any tempering.
 We liked it a lot, but I have other recipes to try so as usual, I’ll cut the remaining pie into slices, freeze, and wrap individually.
 I’m not sure what I’d do without my freezer.